Agregory198/Agregory198.github.io/index.md

 **Archaeological Database System**
 <br>
-Relational database application construction for the curation, collection, and management of archaeological data.
+Relational database application for the curation, collection, and management of archaeological data.
 This project is deployed via executable file with streamlit as the front end of this application.

 **Field Data Collection Platform**
 <br>